Table of Contents

 Understanding Your Thyroid: The Body’s Control Centre

-To understand whether the carnivore diet is suitable for an underactive thyroid, we first need to understand what the thyroid actually does.
-This small, butterfly-shaped gland in your neck acts as the control centre for your metabolism.
-It produces hormones that tell every cell in your body how much energy to create and how fast to use it.
+This small, butterfly-shaped gland in your neck acts as the control centre for your metabolism, producing hormones that tell every cell how much energy to create and how fast to use it.

 The Key Thyroid Markers Explained

-When we look at thyroid health, we usually focus on a few primary markers.
-Understanding these is essential for anyone considering a major dietary shift:
+Understanding these markers is essential for anyone considering a major dietary shift:

-- TSH (Thyroid Stimulating Hormone): Think of TSH as the "boss."
-It is produced by the pituitary gland to tell the thyroid to get to work.
-If TSH is high, it usually means the body is screaming at the thyroid to produce more hormone because levels are too low.
+- TSH (Thyroid Stimulating Hormone): Produced by the pituitary gland to tell the thyroid to work.
+High levels usually suggest the body is signaling for more hormone production.

-- Free T3 (Triiodothyronine): This is the "active" hormone—the "worker."
-T4 must be converted into T3 before your cells can use it for energy.
-This conversion happens largely in the liver and kidneys.
+- Free T3 (Triiodothyronine): The "active" hormone.
+T4 must be converted into T3 in the liver and kidneys before your cells can use it for energy.

-- Thyroid Antibodies (TPOAb and TgAb): These markers indicate whether your immune system is attacking your thyroid, which is the hallmark of Hashimoto’s thyroiditis, the leading cause of hypothyroidism in the UK.
+- Thyroid Antibodies (TPOAb and TgAb): These indicate whether your immune system is attacking your thyroid, a hallmark of Hashimoto’s thyroiditis.

 If you want a clearer explanation of how these markers fit together, our guide on what is included in a thyroid function test is a useful companion.